 by the International Association for Assistance Dog Partners (IAADP):

-Dog must have a MINIMUM of 120 hours over a 6 month period or more (professionally trainers dogs take an average of 18 months or 540 hours, more if the dogs require specialty training)
+Dog must have a MINIMUM of 120 hours over a 6 month period or more (professionally trained assistance dogs take a minimum of 18 months or 540 hours, more if the dogs require specialty training) or if the dog needs more time to mature.

 The Assistance Dog International (ADI) recommends a minimum of 3 tasks specially trained to mitigate disabilities.